string(19) "[Energy-Geothermal]"

 • Continue geothermal resource mapping and research focusing on economically viable projects and sites with high geothermal energy potential.

-Specifically, the project’s goals are:
+Specifically, the project’s goals were:

 Project Benefits